 - Related data is linked to the appropriate variable in the database

-Ensuring high quality of data should be on top of the list of data management best practices.
+Ensuring high-quality data should be on top of the list of data management best practices.

 3- Commit to proper data labeling